m3steele/xm-labs-PostMan-APIs/README.md

 You can access Runners by Clicking the **Runner** button in top left corner of Postman.
 [Runner Help](https://www.getpostman.com/docs/v6/postman/collection_runs/starting_a_collection_run)

-Some runners included above require a csv data file.
+Some runners require a csv data file.
 Postman will run through the api's in the selected runner once for each row of provided data.

-This allows you to do things like import a list of groups, add members to a group or import sites from postman.
+This allows you to import a list of groups, add members to a group or import sites from postman.

-Postman will process each row of data provided and use each column as a variable for the api.
+Postman will process each row of data provided and use each column as variables for the api.

 You can easily create your own runners along with your own custom data.

 ## Runner Explanations:

 ### Create User with Devices
-This runner will create a user along with devices from Collection Variables:
+This runner will create a user along with devices from Collection Variables.
+It does not use a csv data file.

 **Steps:**
   - *Get a Site* (Gets the UUID of the site specified in the api call that a person will be added to.)